Answering How MPLX May Weather The Energy Crisis

 Picturing MPLX Goals & Financial Health

 During the company's last report, it set out several goals.
 We understand that the timing for achieving its goals could be significantly delayed, with Americans being asked to stay at home to reduce the coronavirus impact.
 What seems important for us is that the goals aren't likely to change.
-We have included a couple of the important milestones from the latest conference presentation below:
+We have included a couple of important milestones from the latest conference presentation below:

 - Reduced 2020 growth capital spending target to approximately $1.5 billion.